qinwyh/SportsVideos/README.md

 **Example of selecting the `ball_flight_area` and `rim` via the GUI:**
 ![Selection Example](./assets/selected_ball_flight_area.png)

-Next, the position of the basketball in each frame is detected using a YOLOv5-based model.
+**b.** Next, the position of the basketball in each frame is detected using a YOLOv5-based model.
 The YOLO weights used for basketball detection are referenced from the [Stardust87/basketball-detection](https://github.com/Stardust87/basketball-detection) repository (MIT License).

 ```bash
 python 1_data_preprocess/detect_basketball.py
 ```

-The detection results (bounding box information for the basketball in each frame) are saved in the `./output/single_view/labels` directory.
+**c.** The detection results (bounding box information for the basketball in each frame) are saved in the `./output/single_view/labels` directory.

 **Sample Ball Detection Result:**
 ![Ball Detection](./assets/ball_detection_result.gif)

-Finally, the `segment_shooting_videos.py` script automatically segments all shooting sequences based on the continuous flight of the basketball within the `ball_flight_area`.
+**d.** Finally, the `segment_shooting_videos.py` script automatically segments all shooting sequences based on the continuous flight of the basketball within the `ball_flight_area`.
 The results are saved in `./output/single_view/ball_flight_segments.json`.

 ```bash
 python 1_data_preprocess/segment_shooting_videos.py
 ```

-(OPTIONAL) Use `extract_video.py` to extract all segment videos from the input video, which will be saved as `./output/single_view/segments/single_view_xxx.mp4`.
+**e.** (OPTIONAL) Use `extract_video.py` to extract all segment videos from the input video, which will be saved as `./output/single_view/segments/single_view_xxx.mp4`.
 Manual checking can be performed to further improve the results.

 ```bash
 python 1_data_preprocess/extract_video.py